llazzaro/chem-fingerprints/docs/index.rst

 What about a wsgi component which implements a web-based search API for your local network?

+Do you want the underlying C code which does the searches to be available as a C API so you can call it from non-Python programs?

 But fundamentally, future work will be guided by what people want, and by funding. `Let me know <mailto:dalke@dalkescientific.com>`_ in either case.